rexrainbow/phaser3-rex-notes/docs/docs/shape-custom-shapes.md

         var shapes = this.getShapes();
         var shape = this.getShape(name);
         // ...
+        // var isSizeChanged = this.isSizeChanged;
     }
     ```
     - Shape instances : Change properties of shape instances.
         - `this.getShapes()` : Return all shapes in an array.
         - `this.getShape(name)` : Return a shape by the unique string name.
+    - Is size changed: `this.isSizeChanged`

 #### Set update shape callback